Morning-Train/wp-enqueue/README.md

 \Morningtrain\WP\Enqueue\Enqueue::style('my-style');
 ```

 After this inspect the instance returned.
-All options are available as chainable methods.
+All options are available as chainable methods!

 #### Enqueueing

+To enqueue simply end your chain by calling `enqueue()`

 ```php
 // Enqueue a script called 'my-script' which is located in the /js directory